Welcome to the Walgreens International Pharmacist Resource Center.

 - Preparing and filing a Labor Condition Application (LCA) is an attestation by the employer about various job conditions.
 One example of an attestation is that the employer is paying the prevailing wage for the H-1B position.
 This must be filed with the Department of Labor.
 The processing time for LCAs can range from 1-3 weeks.
 In certain situations, an LCA is not required since we may have already established blanket LCAs for various positions.

-- The H-1B petition can be filed with INS once the approved LCA has been received.
+- The H-1B petition can be filed with USCIS once the approved LCA has been received.
 Processing times for the H-1B petition will vary.

 How long does it take to process an H-1B Petition?

-It currently is taking 3-4 months for the INS to process an H-1B Petition once it is filed with the INS.
-Please note that unexpected delays may occur should the INS request additional information to process the petition.
-However, the overall process, from filing with the Department of Labor to the granting of an Approval Notice from the Immigration and Naturalization Service, can take up to 5 months.*
+It currently is taking 6 months for the USCIS to process an H-1B Petition once it is filed with the USCIS.
+Please note that unexpected delays may occur should the USCIS request additional information to process the petition.
+However, the overall process, from filing with the Department of Labor to the granting of an Approval Notice from the USCIS, can take over 6 months.*

 *Note: The above-mentioned processing times do not include: (1) application to take the TSE/TOEFL; (2) application to take the Foreign Pharmacist Graduate Equivalency Exam (FPGEE); (3) travel to the U.S.; and (4) application to state Board of Pharmacy and receipt of requisite intern license and/or certificate.